Steps to model requirements for workflows, user stories

 Workflow diagram for birth certificate registration

 Activities can be elaborated in two ways - as a user story or a use case.
-User Stories are informal way of expressing what the user wants e.g. “As a [persona], I [want to], [so that].”
+User Stories are an informal way of expressing what the user wants e.g. “As a [persona], I [want to], [so that].”

 As an Applicant, I want to be able to provide enter the form as quickly as possible.
 I want to know the process and when the certificate will be available to me.

-Use Case is more formal way of capturing exact steps and alternate flows the user can follow e.g.
+Use Case is a more formal way of capturing exact steps and alternate flows the user can follow e.g.

-The Applicant logs into the system by entering user name and password.
-The applicant then enters the following fields - child's name, mother's name, father's name, date of birth, place of birth.
+The Applicant logs into the system by entering the user name and password.
+The applicant then enters the following fields - child's name, mother's name, father's name, date of birth, and place of birth.
 All these fields are mandatory.

 Elaborate Process Performance Indicators